Peter-Schorn/RegularExpressions/README.md

 ## Finding all matches for a regular expression

 `String.regexFindAll` will return all matches for a regular expression in a string, or an empty array if no matches were found.
-It has the exact same overloads as `String.regexMatch`.
+It has the exact same overloads as `String.regexMatch`:

 ```swift
 func regexFindAll<RegularExpression: RegexProtocol>(